What To Do With Glass Jars: 30+ Genius Upcycling Ideas

 Dollar Tree outdoor solar light by the patio

-Seasonal Decor and Crafts
+Part 6: Seasonal Decor

 Are you looking for an enchanting and sustainable way to light up your yard?
 Look no further than these charming DIY Solar Mason Jar Lights.